The George Wendt Show

 The George Wendt Show is an American sitcom television series that aired on CBS from March 8 to April 12, 1995.
 Based on the public radio show Car Talk, the series was a star vehicle for George Wendt after co-starring in the NBC sitcom Cheers throughout its run.
 However, the series was a ratings failure and was canceled after six episodes aired, out of the eight episodes produced.

 Premise

-The series revolved around George and Dan Coleman (George Wendt and Pat Finn), two wise cracking brothers who own a car garage in Madison, Wisconsin.
-In addition to running the garage, they were also hosts of "Points and Plugs": a call-in radio show about car repair.
+The series revolved around George and Dan Coleman (George Wendt and Pat Finn), two wise-cracking brothers who own a car garage in Madison, Wisconsin.
+In addition to running the garage, they were also hosts of Points and Plugs, a call-in radio show about car repair.
 However, the brothers would mostly get caught up in a number of crazy situations unrelated to cars.
-For instance, there was an episode focused on George having an itchy rash, a Halloween episode where George confronts the spirit of his Uncle Lou, and another having the brothers chaperone a high school prom.
+For instance, one episode focused on George having an itchy rash, a Halloween episode had George confront the spirit of his Uncle Lou and another had the brothers chaperone a high school prom.